guihaomin/anbox-WSL2-graphic-bridge/README.md

 The graphic translator library is loaded at run time, you have to compile swiftshader egl library for this project.
 ## Issues
 There are bugs in window connection part that graphic rendering result cannot be seen on window.
+## Future
+The input bridging is not implemented.
 # Acknowledgement
 This project is based on anbox: https://github.com/anbox/anbox